Invasive non-native plant and animal species are the second greatest threat to biodiversity worldwide.

 What's going on

-Considerations around the introduction of Invasive Non-native Species is an integral part of planning within the Environmental Services sector.
-And for the most part it is obligated as part of planning permission.
+Considerations around the introduction of Invasive Non-native Species (INNS) are an integral part of planning within the Environmental Services sector.
+And for the most part, it is obligated as part of planning permission.

 Sites should be appropriately assessed, with the guidance of external experts, on what the INNS risks are.
-And should any be identified a full action plan should be enacted.
+Should any be identified a full action plan should be enacted.

 Ecological management plans are mandated on any land development over one hectare of green space.

 INNS pose a threat when undertaking site restoration.
-Without consideration of lighting, mowing regimes, and insecticide usage, INNS can take hold.
-So, the focus most always be on native fauna and flora when working on site restoration and boundary planting.
+Without consideration of lighting, mowing regimes and insecticide usage, INNS can take hold.
+So, the focus must always be on native fauna and flora when working on on-site restoration and boundary planting.

 Getting nature positive

 Inspired by efforts now underway, we’re suggesting some specific actions to help you on your journey to getting nature positive.